open-toolchain/tekton-catalog/kubernetes-service/README.md

 #### Parameters

 * **cluster-name**: (optional) the name of the cluster - required if no cluster pipeline resource provided to this task
-* **clusterPipelineResourcesDirectory**: directory in which the kubeconfig file(s) for clusterPipelineResources are available (default to `/workspace` but this may need to be a combination of `task-pvc-mountpath` and `fetch-iks-cluster-config#clusterPipelineResourcesDirectoryFallback` if cluster pipeline resource update is not made by the `fetch-iks-cluster-config` task - ie using the fallback mechanism of kubeconfig copy to the pipelinerun pvc)
+* **cluster-pipeline-resources-directory**: directory in which the kubeconfig file(s) for clusterPipelineResources are available (default to `/workspace` but this may need to be a combination of `task-pvc-mountpath` and `fetch-iks-cluster-config#cluster-pipeline-resources-directory-fallback` if cluster pipeline resource update is not made by the `fetch-iks-cluster-config` task - ie using the fallback mechanism of kubeconfig copy to the pipelinerun pvc)
 * **script**: the bash snippet to execute within the context of the kubernetes configuration (default to `kubectl version`)

 ## Workspaces